feffe/django-selenium-login/README.rst

 Before setting the session cookie for the Selenium driver, the driver must access a page in the project.
 By default it will try to access the /page_404/ page.
 This can be changed by changing the SELENIUM_LOGIN_START_PAGE setting in the settings file for your tests.
 A blank page is used for the tests in this lib.

-The force_login function specifies True as default value for set_domain_in_session_cookie.
-If set to False, domain will not be set for the cookie.
-This can be useful when using force_login with Firefox when liveserver is started with localhost.
-For some reason domain names without dots are not accepted in the session cookie with Firefox.

 Installation
 ------------
 Use pip to install django-selenium-login: